Notes on the Geography of Hungary: Pest of the Habsburgs

 Most of the city was far more conservative, as for example here on Andrassy Avenue, named for Count Julius Andrassy, at one time Franz Joseph's foreign minister.
 Baedeker, proud as punch, points out the resemblance to Vienna's Ring-Strasse.

-Unmoved, a cross-dressing Franz (Ferenc) Liszt looks up from a score.
+Unmoved, Franz (Ferenc) Liszt looks up from a score.

 Twenty-five years later comes the Parisiana nightclub, designed by Bela Lajta and opened in 1909.
 Heathcote calls it an "absolutely stunning structure which dazzles the eye when seen from the grand, pompous opera building opposite."
 The building was altered in the 1960s but restored to its original form by 1990.
 Heathcote writes that Lajta "revelled in the visual languages of archaic civilizations."